-When real estate or real-estate-backed securities are disposed of, ADR will pay the Asset Manager, by the end of the month following the month of disposal, an amount not exceeding the amount calculated by multiplying the sales price of the asset so disposed of by 0.50%.
+When real estate, etc., or real-estate-backed securities are disposed of, the Investment Corporation will pay, by the end of the month of the following month of the disposal date, an amount not exceeding the amount calculated by multiplying the sales price of that asset by 0.50%; provided, however, that the disposal fee shall not be paid if there is a loss on the disposal..
 The "sales price" is the amount set out in the purchase agreement and excludes expenses associated with the sales and consumption tax and local consumption tax.
+Further, a loss on disposal is where the sale price at the time of the disposal was less than the book value.

-Merger Fee
+• Merger Fee

-If the AIFM conducts a survey or valuation of the assets held by a possible merger partner for ADR and ADR inherits these assets held by the merger partner through a merger, an amount multiplied by a rate not exceeding 0.5% of assets including real estate, real estate-backed securities, specified bonds, and real estate-related loans on the merger effective date shall be paid to the Asset Manager within 3 months from the end of month in which the merger effective date falls.
+If the asset management company conducts a survey or valuation of the assets held by a possible merger partner for the Investment Corporation and the Investment Corporation inherits these assets held by the merger partner through a merger, an amount multiplied by a rate not exceeding 0.5% of assets including real estate, real estate-backed securities, specified bonds, and real estate-related loans on the merger effectuation date shall be paid within 3 months from the end of month which the merger effectuation date falls.